Cachito (film)

-Cachito is a 1996 Spanish road movie directed by Enrique Urbizu which stars Jorge Perugorría, Sancho Gracia, and Amara Carmona based on Arturo Pérez Reverte's story "Un relato de honor".
+Cachito is a 1996 Spanish road movie directed by Enrique Urbizu which stars Jorge Perugorría, Sancho Gracia, and Amara Carmona based on Arturo Pérez Reverte's story "Un asunto de honor".

 Plot

 Set in southern Spain, the plot follows 16-year-old Toñi, who flees from a brothel with help from truck driver Manolo.

 Production

 The film is an Origen PC and Aurum Producciones production.
 Shooting locations included the Madrid region and Tarifa.

 Release

 The film was released theatrically in Spain on 8 March 1996.

 Reception

 Augusto Martínez Torres of El País found two flaws weighing down the film, namely an "excessive influence of the cartoon, with what this means of caricatured and simple" (with the film being a sort of Wile E. Coyote and the Road Runner vying for a Romani girl), and mainly "the lack of humanity and the excessive manichaeism of the characters".